Lough Melvin: Ecology

 The water quality was reported to be excellent c.
 2001 with an oligotrophic rating.
 The ecology of Lough Melvin, and other Irish waterways, remain threatened by curly waterweed, zebra mussel, and freshwater clam invasive species.

 Fishes and angling

-Lough Melvin is one of Ireland's famous angling loughs offering the chance of spring salmon from February to May, grilse from May to July and gillaroo, sonaghan and ferox trout throughout the season.
+Lough Melvin is one of Ireland's famous angling loughs offering the chance of spring salmon from February to May, grilse from May to July and gillaroo, sonaghen and ferox trout throughout the season.
 Lough Melvin is also home to an endemic species of char, the Melvin charr or Gray's charr (Salvelinus grayi).

 A ghillie or boatman is strongly recommended to anglers unfamiliar with the lake.

 Gillaroo trout

 Lough Melvin is home to the gillaroo or Salmo stomachius, a species of trout which eats primarily snails.
 The name "gillaroo" is derived from the Irish language Giolla Rua, which means "Red Fellow".
 This is due to the fish's distinctive colouring.
 It has a bright buttery golden colour in its flanks with bright crimson and vermillion spots.
 The gillaroo feed almost exclusively on bottom living animals (snails, sedge fly larva and freshwater shrimp) with the exception of late summer when they come to the surface to feed and may be caught on the dry fly.